sunwoo-j/judo-roulette/README.md

 # Judo Roulette
-The Official Paris Olympics Roulette for Final Round in Judo Mixed Teams
+The official Paris Olympics roulette for final round in Judo mixed teams